 These are some Nigerian food to avoid when losing weight.

-When you eat carbohydrates-based food, your body automatically releases a hormone called “Insulin”.
+When you eat carbohydrate-based food, your body automatically releases a hormone called “Insulin”.

 When your body fat cells store the excess sugar from the food you eat, it increases in size.